redhat-cop/infra.aap_configuration/roles/workflow_job_templates/README.md

 ## Description

-An Ansible Role to create Workflow Job Templates on Ansible Controller.
+An Ansible Role to create/update/remove Workflow Job Templates on Ansible Controller.

 ## Requirements